-Click on the Light Sensor Module box to display the Light 1 Options window shown below.
+• Click on the Light Sensor Module box to display the Light 1 Options window shown below.

-- Set the Experiment duration and to '1 minute'. - Set the Sampling rate to '20 per second'. - Set the Trigger button to OFF. - Click on the Main button to go back to the main screen.
+- Set the Experiment duration and to '1 minute'.

+- Set the Sampling rate to '20 per second'.

+- Set the Trigger button to OFF.

+- Click on the Main Screen.